 Help raise awareness about the Research and Release Center and its projects.
 Support our communications by: improving our website and social media; creating informative videos; setting up material to inform students and universities about courses we offer; writing grants and fundraising; seeking partners for our Institution.
 IPBio does not have staff members with expertise in communications so we expect volunteer who apply for this role to have experience in the area, work relatively independently and propose plans to help raise awareness rather than rely on our directions as we do not have a marketing team.
-These volunteers can also participate in research activities with the ecovolunteers.
-Volunteers will stay at the Darwin Guest House, situated on the reserve itself, which accommodates up to 13 people in 8 rooms although of maximum capacity for the program in 10 volunteers at a time.
-The extra rooms are there for researcher or during transitions of new and old volunteers arriving where we may need extra beds.
+These volunteer can also participate in research activities with the eco-volunteers.